BloomTech-Labs/CS10-labor-pos/README.md

 - React.js

   - We selected React as our frontend framework because we knew with the application we were planning on building, there were going to be a lot of reusable components all interacting with each other.
-We also knew that Redux has the tendency to overcomplicate an otherwise uncomplicated application created at a small scale and so didn't feel like this application would be a good candidate for Redux.
-If we needed to make use of a more globally available state, we reasoned, we could just pull in from the new context API.

 - Material Design